 As former legal counsel to the State Board of Medicine, the State Board of Osteopathic Medicine and the State Board of Psychology among other state licensing boards, Attorney Rish has a thorough understanding of PHMP, the VRP, and the ordering of physical and mental examinations.
 Attorney Rish can explain the differences between an invitation to undergo a PHMP evaluation prompted by a DUI arrest and a board issued letter of concern arising from an initial application.
 Attorney Rish understands the nuances of the options a health care practitioner possesses in these two distinct situations.
 Attorney Rish has observed first-hand the adverse, and permanent effect that the advice some attorneys have had on their clients' license and employment.

 There is no correct answer that is applicable in every situation to every profession.
-For example, a decision by a physician, or other direct biller, to decline VRP participation may have a significantly more adverse consequence than the same decision by a nurse.
+For example, a decision by a physician, or other direct biller of insurance, to decline VRP participation may have a significantly more adverse consequence than the same decision by a nurse who does not have a provider participation agreement with network insurance companies for the reimbursement of the services that they provide patients.
 Before making such a significant decision, you should consult with an experienced professional license defense attorney, such as Attorney Rish, who can explain the potential implications of participating or declining to participate in the VRP.

 Attorney Rish can provide advice and guidance if you have declined an invitation to participate in an evaluation to determine your eligibility for the VRP and have received an order compelling you to undergo a physical and mental examination.
 Attorney Rish has aggressively and successfully defended health care professionals who the Commonwealth has alleged are unable to practice their professional with reasonable skill and safety to patients by reason of a dependence on drugs or alcohol.
 Attorney Rish has obtained the dismissal of Orders to Show Cause alleging that the licensee suffers from an addiction or dependence, and preserved their ability to practice without monitoring.